thomasblanchet/bfmcorr/README.md

 ## Example

 See the file [`example.do`](example.do) for the complete example.
-It showcases the method with Brazil data for 2014.
+It showcases the method with Brazilian data for 2014.

 ```stata
 bfmcorr using "$dir_dta/gpinter-brazil-2014.csv", ///